dddrrreee/cs140e-25win/labs/15-vm-coherence/README.md

 -----------------------------------------------------------------------
 ***Clarifications***:
+  - If your `pinned-vm.c` has issues: we've checked in `code/orig-pinned-vm.c` you can just change the `Makefile` to use this instead.

   - Before you start:
       - Copy your `pinned-vm.c` into today's `code` directory.
 (If you don't you should get a compilation error.)